When do the new subsidies start?

 What if my preferred childcare provider does not participate in the scheme?

-Just under 3,000 (c.80%) of childcare services have signed up to deliver the CCS Plus scheme (the targeted and universal subsidies).
+Over 3,000 (c.86%) of childcare services have signed up to deliver the CCS Plus scheme (the targeted and universal subsidies).

 As childcare providers are private entities which are locally managed and governed, it is matter for each provider to decide whether or not to opt in to each scheme.
 The Department is aware that some providers have expressed concerns around the administration of the new measures.